 - Long-winded stories – recruiters don't have long to review applications so make their life easy and avoid long narratives.
 Yes, you may think it's interesting, but a recruiter only wants to know one thing - whether you have the required competencies for the job.

-- Spelling or grammar mistakes – you'd be amazed how many people make these in the opening paragraph so make sure you double and triple-check your whole document.
+- Spelling or grammar mistakes – you'd be amazed how many people make these at the start of their supporting statement so make sure you double and triple-check your whole document.
 If an employer spots a mistake in the first few lines of your statement they won't be too impressed, and chances are your application will go straight in the bin.

 - Flowery language – you don't need to use fancy language in order to impress a recruiter.
 Yes, you want to show them you can write well but you can do this without shoe-horning words into your statement that don't really fit.

-- What you don't have – I see people make this mistake all the time.
+- What you don't have – I see people make this mistake all the time at the start of their supporting statement.
 They typically say something like 'Although I do not have experience in ...., I have worked as a ...'
 Under no circumstances should you draw attention to the fact that you don't have what you think an employer is looking for.
 Why emphasise this when you could just say 'I have experience in...' or 'My varied experience has strengthened my X and Z skills...'

-So there you have it, a fail-safe way to start any supporting statement.
-If you'd like expert help with your statement take a look at my personal statement review service.
+So there you have it, a fail-safe way to start a supporting statement.
+If you'd like expert feedback and help with your statement take a look at my personal statement review service.